ABOUT JONAR NADER

-For 33 years, Jonar has conducted courses and presentations on innovation, leadership, management, staff engagement, corporate culture, thinking skills, teamwork, advertising, terrorism, and politics.
-He taught at the Australian Institute of Management and at the Institute of Technical and Further Education.
+For 36 years, Jonar has conducted courses and presentations on innovation, leadership, management, staff engagement, corporate culture, thinking skills, teamwork, advertising, terrorism, and politics.
+He taught at the Australian Institute of Management & at the Institute of Technical & Further Education & guest-lectured at many universities.

-He co-founded the New Leaders’ Forum, funded by Johnson & Johnson, McKinsey & Co, and Qantas.
-He was a Committee Member of the New Leaders’ Foundation whose lectures were held at the Royal Military College and at The University of New South Wales (UNSW), and across Asia.
+He co-founded the New Leaders’ Forum, funded by Johnson & Johnson, McKinsey & Co, & Qantas.
+He was a Founding Member of the New Leaders’ Foundation whose lectures were held at the Royal Military College & at The University of New South Wales (UNSW), and across Asia.

-Jonar advises many chair-persons and CEOs at board-level and he assists senior executives when they need professional, personal, market, or management advice.
+Jonar advises many chair-persons & CEOs at board-level & he assists senior executives when they need professional, personal, market, or management advice.
 He was an Expert Educator for The CEO Institute, and was a Chair at 2020 Exchange.

 I am not on a mission to save the world.
 I am not on a mission to achieve greatness.
 What I have realised as I have gained experience on this beautiful planet is that I am supremely blessed and fortunate to be alive and prosperous.

 This has not always been the case.
 There was a time when I was not alive, and there was a time when I was not prosperous.
 These days, I do not measure my wealth in dollars.
 I am appalled at the number of people who try so hard to make money.
 There are many ways to make money.
 But what’s the point?
 To me, my mission is to live.
 To marvel at how my eyes work.
 To stare at a flower and go weak with admiration at the incomprehensible miracles of life and death.
 To observe my body as a blob of flesh and bones that operates non-stop on air, water, and glorious food.
 How is it so?
 How does it work?
 Amazing indeed!